 But try to describe the face of even your closest loved one.
 How do you put that recognition ability into words?
-Can you make a database describing the faces of the people you know in such a way
+Can you make a

 ^{.} See Hare Brain, Tortoise Mind: How Intelligence Increases When You Think Less (Cla00).

 ^{†.} See Shufflebrain: The Quest for the Hologramic Mind (Pie81).